Nyambaria High School

 Nyambaria High School is a secondary school located in Nyamira County, Kenya.
 It is a Seventh-day Adventist school that was established in 1966 as a small school, with few dormitories, but has grown considerably since then.
-Nyambaria School now has a student population of 2200.
+Nyambaria School now has a student population of 4632.

 It is part of the Seventh-day Adventist Church's worldwide educational system.

 Campus

-Presently, the school has twenty one classrooms, three laboratories, a computer lab, a capacity library, a woodwork shop, 14 dormitories and much else besides.
+Presently, the school has 65 classrooms 7 laboratories, 3 computer labs, a capacity library, a woodwork shop, 64 dormitories and much else besides.
 It is located in a hilly neighbourhood nicknamed "London" for its affluence.